LuisMateo1/Analyzing-Output-from-Security-Appliance-Logs-Wireshark/README.md

 #
 **Packet Capture 1 Analysis:**
-Based on the information seen in the images above packet capture 1 is an example of an attacker scanning for open ports on the target system, based on the large amount of TCP traffic noted by using the protocol hierarchy tab, coupled with the short duration of the connections found by using the conversations tab, which also shows the packets were only sent one way: from 10.39.5.2 to 10.39.5.6
+Based on the information seen in the images above packet capture 1 is an example of an attacker scanning for open ports on the target system, based on the large amount of TCP traffic noted by using the protocol hierarchy tab, coupled with the short duration of the connections found by using the conversations tab, which also shows the packets sent between 10.39.5.2 and 10.39.5.6
-- The expert information window showed there were many connection requests and resets, so as soon as the port was either deemed open or closed the connection would be terminated via a RST packet.
-So the attacker might have used the -sS flag on nmap to half-open connections and terminate them if the port was open, and if the port was closed the target system would send a rst, ack back to the attacker

 Protocol Hierarchy